data-science-with-r/data-visualization-transformation-project/README.md

 usethis::create_github_token()
 ```

-Next, fun the following and paste your PAT in:
+Next, run the following and paste your PAT in:

 ```r
 gitcreds::gitcreds_set()